 I don’t know if you know, but smart people get easily bored.
 They know they’re capable to do more, and that potential has to go somewhere and has its purpose.
 Roy Gibney won £7,500,000 in 1998.
 He enjoyed his life for 14 years until he got bored.
 Well, he’s not the smartest, but he deserves a spot.
 He didn’t spend it all, instead, he invested in real estate, both local and abroad.
 Furthermore, he started a sheet metal business.
 Roy noticed the industry was on the rise, so he took a risk, took the chance he had, and invested in a business of this kind.
 It’s a pure success!

 Brad Duke – Tripled the Money by Investing

 Brad Duke.
 Most people will admire him.
 Why?
-Because the majority of people is thinking the way he had.
-Duke won $220m, but over the course of several years he became a billionaire.
+Because the majority of people are thinking the way he had.
+Duke won $220m, but over the course of several years, he became a billionaire.
 Most lottery winners fail to achieve this because of their lack of knowledge and experience with big amounts of money.
-The key to success is to make the money work for you, earn you more money!
+The key to success is to make the money work for you, and earn you more money!